Bardem shows plight of Saharawi in film documentary

 Spanish activists and politicians have been blocked from entering the territory on fact-finding missions.

-Rabat has criticized the U.N. envoy to the contested territory, Christopher Ross, and a U.N. report, published last month, which suggested Morocco may have been spying on the world body's monitoring force.
+Rabat has criticised the U.N. envoy to the contested territory, Christopher Ross, and a U.N. report, published last month, which suggested Morocco may have been spying on the world body's monitoring force.

 Morocco and Algeria-backed Polisario have held several rounds of talks mediated by the U.N. over the past five years, but none have made any progress.